Skip to main content

 How We Use Your Information

-We may use information that we collect about you or that you provide to us, including:
+We use information that we collect about you or that you provide to us for the following purposes:

-• To present our Services and their contents to you.
+• To provide our Services and their content to you.

 • To provide you with information, products or services that you request from us.